-Wallowa Memorial Hospital is a small, rural healthcare facility based in Oregon.
-Like any much larger city hospital, Wallowa’s small IT team has big responsibilities, primarily: ensuring all systems and computing infrastructure operate smoothly, 24/7.
+Wallowa Memorial Hospital is a 25-bed, rural hospital based in Oregon, serving the local community with primary care services.
+Like any much larger city hospital, Wallowa’s small IT team has big responsibilities, primarily ensuring all systems and computing infrastructure operate smoothly, 24/7.

 Previously, email had been the core internal communication channel.
-But the hospital’s Information and Technology Services (ITS) team was increasingly concerned that staff could easily miss important alerts, particularly as most did not always have their email application open, or were unable to check email regularly enough to see time-sensitive messages.
+But the hospital’s Information and Technology Services (ITS) team were increasingly concerned that staff could easily miss important alerts, particularly as most staff did not have their email application open all the time or were unable to check email regularly enough to see time-sensitive messages.

 If the message didn’t get through properly, the ITS team were likely to be inundated with support requests, distracting them from completing the upgrade (or resolving the issue urgently if it was an unexpected event).